fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### Add a categories screen also to adminsScreen...
 ### show dots ... when the title is to long.
 ### add to price validation that it doesn't have commas but fullstops...
-### Put login/singup in sidedrawer and hide the adminScreen from normal users...

 ### fix bug: email link doesn't open the email app in iOS
 ### add some code for github security...